The 14 best Thai restaurants in the Bay Area

 In the Tenderloin, you can always find happy diners feasting on Sai Jai Thai’s grilled pork shoulder.
 It’s really like a sliced up version of a fatty pork chop so juicy and tasting of straight-up meat that you start feeling dizzy from the experience’s overwhelming intensity.
 Start with the no-holding-back, Indiana Jones Jeep thrill ride-spice of the shrimp paste dip nam prik ka pi and contrast the pork’s thunder with the graceful, tidy, and crispy fried catfish.

 Sabuy Sabuy II gives each diner free scoops of homemade green tea-wasabi or banana-sesame sorbet at the end of the meal.
 That’s enough reason to BART over, isn’t it?
-Sabuy Sabuy II stands out because it is one of the very few Thai restaurants around where you are encouraged to forgo the menu and let the ever-gracious owner Bart create your meal.
+But oh no, that’s just the beginning.
+Amidst stiff competition in the Albany-North Berkeley corridor, Sabuy Sabuy II stands out because it is one of the very few (maybe only) Thai restaurants around where you are encouraged to forgo the menu and let the ever-gracious owner Bart create your meal.
 A "Thai omakase", if you will.
 The regular menu is no slouch either, including way-better-than-it-sounds sweet fruit salad for a starter.
 The second Sabuy Sabuy gets the nudge over the University-adjacent original, which’s geared more towards take out (though it has a money patio).

-Soi 4’s regular menu can hold its own with the best around the Bay Area.
+Now that you’ve had dessert, don’t forget Soi 4’s regular menu could hold its own with the best around the Bay Area (and since they have a Soi 4 in Scottsdale, AZ, it has to be the best in the Phoenix area, you’d think).
 Mustard leaf-wrapped shrimp and coconut called miang kum is the finger food you've dream of at cocktail receptions.
 Then go crazy for the red curry with pork shoulder and kabocha squash.
 Across the bridge, the owners also run Basil and Basil Canteen with nearly identical menus.
 Skip the decidedly non-craft cocktails at all the spots and have another round of Singha with the best bacon-free Brussels sprouts around.

-For just 10 quarters you can get a bowl of flat-out awesome off-menu boat noodles with a deeply layered beef broth from beef blood and bones, garnished with pork cracklings at Zen Yai Thai.
-Barbecue is the other signature -- not usually a strong point at Tenderloin Thai spots, but here it’s obligatory.
+What can you get for $2.50 in the Tenderloin these days?
+Okay, we’re not going there, but for just 10 quarters you can get a bowl of flat-out awesome off-menu boat noodles with a deeply layered beef broth from beef blood and bones, garnished with pork cracklings at Zen Yai Thai.
+It's like a Peckenpaugh Western film version of a noodle soup, and buoyant because it's sold from boats back in Thailand.
+Barbecue is the other signature of Zen Yai -- not usually a strong point at Tenderloin Thai spots, but here it’s obligatory.
 Also worth getting: shrimp spring rolls and the house tom yum soup -- just know though, those cost more than $3.